 On June 23, 2014, the U.S. Supreme Court held that greenhouse gas emissions alone cannot trigger an obligation to obtain an air permit.
 However, the Supreme Court upheld EPA's authority to regulate GHG emissions from stationary sources, concluding sources that trigger air permitting requirements based on their traditional criteria pollutant emissions must include a limit for greenhouse gases in their permit.
 These EPA rules could affect the operations on the Underlying Properties or the ability of the operators of the Underlying Properties to obtain air permits for new or modified facilities.

 In addition, in November 2010, the EPA published final regulations expanding the existing greenhouse gas monitoring and reporting rule to include onshore and offshore oil and natural gas production and onshore oil and natural gas processing, transmission, storage and distribution facilities.
 These requirements became applicable in 2012 for emissions occurring in 2011.
-In early 2014, President Obama announced the "Climate Action Plan," a broad-based plan designed to cut carbon pollution.
+In early 2014, President Obama announced the "Climate Action Plan," a broadbased plan designed to cut carbon pollution.
 A major focus of that plan is methane emission reductions.
-On January 14, 2015, the White House announced a goal to reduce methane emissions from the oil and gas sector by 40-45% from 2012 emission levels by 2025.
-On August 18, 2015, the EPA released a proposed rule to directly regulate methane emissions from new sources in the oil and gas industry and target ozone-forming pollutants from existing sources in areas that do not meet federal ozone health standards.
-The Underlying Properties may be subject to these requirements or become subject to them in the future.
+In January 2015, the White House announced a goal to reduce methane emissions from the oil and gas sector by 40-45% from 2012 emission levels by 2025.
+In May 2016, the EPA finalized rules to reduce methane emissions from new, modified or reconstructed sources in the oil and gas sector.
+The EPA also announced in March 2016 that it intends to reduce methane emissions for existing sources, with a proposed rule expected in 2017; however, in March 2017, EPA Administrator Pruitt formally withdrew the